conrad619/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

   caption="ABP Parameters Window"
 />

 4. Now, we need to update the RAK811 configuration (mode and parameters).
-Open the RAK Serial Port Tool and type the command below to change the region (in case you have not done so already):
+Open the RAK Serial Port Tool and type the command below to change the region (in case you haven't done it already):

 ```sh
 at+set_config=lora:region:EU868
 ```

-As you can see in **Figure** below, as we were in the same region (EU868), there was no change.
+As you can see in **Figure 23**, there was no change.
+The region is still EU868.

 <rk-img
   src="/assets/images/wisduino/rak811-evaluation-board/quickstart/ttn-abp-mode/gkaye44gsjjuxhtptjmv.png"